-where (31) uses the expression for changes in beliefs under partial equilibrium thinking in (20), and (32) uses the expression for equilibrium price dynamics in (25) as well as the definition of ζ and $\tilde{\zeta}$.
+where (31) uses the expression for changes in beliefs in (20), and (32) uses the expression for equilibrium price dynamics in (25) as well as the definition of ζ and $\tilde{\zeta}$.

-The expression in (31) makes clear that whether PET traders are momentum or contrarian depends on the relative strength of two terms: the autocorrelation of returns and the variance of returns.
-The positive autocorrelation of returns stems from the informational role of prices through PET traders' extrapolative tendencies and their influence on prices: when PET traders observe a price increase, they become more optimistic about the fundamental value of the asset, leading them to want to increase their holdings.
+The expression in (31) makes clear that whether PET traders are momentum or contrarian with respect to short-term returns depends on the relative strength of two terms: the autocorrelation of returns and the variance of returns.
+The positive autocorrelation of returns stems from the informational role of prices: when PET traders observe a price increase, they become more optimistic about the fundamental value of the asset, leading them to want to increase their holdings.
 This further increases current prices, generating positively autocorrelated returns.
 The variance of returns instead captures the standard role of prices as a measure of scarcity: when prices increase, the asset becomes more expensive, leading all traders to want to hold less of it.
-The relative strength of these two channels ultimately depends on informed traders' edge (ζ): a higher edge reduces both PET traders' extrapolative tendencies $(1/\tilde{a})$ and their influence on prices (b).
+The relative strength of these two channels ultimately depends on informed traders' edge (ζ): a higher edge reduces both PET traders' extrapolative tendencies $(1/\tilde{a})$ and their influence on prices (b), therefore weakening the informational role of prices relative to their scarcity role.
+As long as informed traders' edge is high enough, in normal times PET traders are on average contrarian with respect to short-run returns, consistent with empirical evidence on retail traders' behavior (Grinblatt and Keloharju 2001, Kaniel et al. 2012, Luo et al. 2023, Kogan et al. 2023).
+At the same time, Appendix C shows that PET agents are always momentum traders with respect to long-run returns.